divyanshu3020/To-do-APP/README.md

 ### 4️⃣ Set Up the Database

-Heads up to queries.sql and run those commands in pgadmin4 to set your database.
+-Heads up to queries.sql and run those commands in pgadmin4 to set your database.

 ### 5️⃣ Configure the Database in the Code